-Shu Jing Yen (PhD, Measurement, Applied Statistics and Evaluation, University of Maryland) is a Senior Research Associate at the Center for Applied Linguistics.
-She directs the Psychometric and Quantitative Research Team and also serves as Senior Psychometrician for ACCESS for ELLs®.
+Shu Jing Yen (PhD, Measurement, Applied Statistics and Evaluation, University of Maryland) is the Director of Psychometric and Quantitative Research at the Center for Applied Linguistics.
+She directs the Psychometric and Quantitative Research Team and also serves as senior Psychometrician for ACCESS for ELLs®.

-Prior to joining CAL in 2010, Dr. Yen was a Research Scientist at the Institute of Education Sciences overseeing large-scale federally funded research grants in developing innovative educational assessments and accountability models.
-Prior to that, she was a Psychometrician at CTB/McGraw-Hill and at the Maryland State Department of Education, where she gained considerable experience in all aspects of designing, developing, and analyzing large-scale high stakes K-12 assessments.
-She also has extensive experience in language testing, which includes having directed psychometric analyses for an adult English language assessment used for federal accountability reporting.
+Prior to joining CAL in 2010, Dr. Yen was a Research Scientist at Institute of Education Sciences overseeing large scale federate funded research grants in developing innovative educational assessments and accountability models.
+Prior to that, she was a Psychometrician at CTB/McGraw-Hill and Maryland State Department of Education where she gained considerable experiences in all aspects of designing, developing, and analyzing large scale high stakes K-12 assessments.
+She also had extensive experiences in language testing which includes directing psychometric analyses for an adult English language assessment used for federal accountability reporting.

-Active in research on psychometrics, Dr. Yen is particularly interested in the psychometric issues related to creating and maintaining vertical scales, dimensionality, differential item functioning, and rater effect.
+Active in research on psychometric, Dr. Yen is particularly interested in the psychometric issues related to creating and maintaining vertical scales, dimensionality, differential item functioning, and rater effect.